 Add Events – Actions to Questions

-Adding events – actions is an important part of creating online quizzes.
+As you may know, adding events – actions is an important part of creating online quizzes.
 This action aims to make quiz questions interactive.
 Normally, ActivePresenter has default events – actions for each question.
 However, you can change it or make it more advanced if you want.

 In general, you can add events – actions to questions in the same way as adding events – actions to objects.
 To do that, select the answer area, then navigate to the Properties pane > Interactivity tab > Events – Actions.
 In this section, you can remove unwanted default events and actions and add new ones that you wish.